isabella232/metaljs.com/src/pages/docs/guides/jsx-components.md

 ```

 #### `<DangerouslySetHTML />`

-Component used for rendering a string as HTML
+Component used for rendering a string as HTML.

 ```javascript
 import JSXComponent, {DangerouslySetHTML} from 'metal-jsx';